- Travel and Places

 Soller in Mallorca is known as 'The Valley of Oranges' to the locals.

-Buried deep in a valley surrounded by the Tramuntana mountains, you can find the main square of Soller and a few kilometers away the Port of Soller.
+Buried deep in a valley surrounded by the Tramuntana mountains, you can find the main square of Soller and a few kilometres away from the Port of Soller.
 Many people fall in love with Soller when they visit, returning again and again, I know I did.
 That is how I came to live there.
 Out of all of the places in the world I could have chosen, I packed my bags from London to live in Soller.

 But what makes Soller and Puerto Soller so special?